salsita/redux-form-actions/README.md

 ### #2 Create Form

-Create form component same as with Redux Form, see https://redux-form.com/6.1.1/docs/GettingStarted.md/#step-2
+Create form component same as with Redux Form,<br>
+see https://redux-form.com/6.1.1/docs/GettingStarted.md/#step-2

 For convenience `redux-form-actions` re-export all stuff from `redux-form` so